MianUsamaIjaz/Blog-Website-v2/README.md

 The Blog-Website Version 2 is an enhanced web application that allows users to create, publish, and manage blog posts.
 It includes additional features and utilizes databases for data storage and retrieval.

+## 💻 Usage

+For your convenience, I have hosted this website on **Render** for free.
+Since it is a free service, there might be some delay while loading the website, please be patient 🙂

+You can access the website from here: https://newsletter-signup-qtfr.onrender.com

+- Access the home page to view a list of blog posts.
+- Click on a specific post to view its details.
+- Navigate to the about page to learn more about the website or the author.
+- Use the contact page to get in touch with the website owner.

 ## 🌟 Features

 - **Create and Publish Posts**: Users can create and publish their blog posts.